Conference Day

 The abstract should be submitted on a separate page, immediately following the title page, and must adhere to the following format:

 Word Limit: The abstract should be between 800-1000 words for a paper.
-(For a poster presentation, it should be between 150-250 words.).

 Content: The abstract should briefly summarize the key objectives, methodology, results, and conclusions of the paper.
 It should clearly convey the importance of your research.